-- The ORNL Guest House, located a short walk from SNS and about a 10-minute drive from HFIR, is a convenient onsite location for users to stay close by throughout their experiment.
-Please note: The Guest House, temporarily closed, is expected to reopen in early- to mid-2022.
-Check with the Guest House site about future availabilities. - There are also a variety of long- and short-term hotels and other accommodations in Oak Ridge and Knoxville.
+- The ORNL Guest House, located a short walk from SNS and about a 10-minute drive from HFIR, is a convenient onsite location for users to stay close by throughout their experiment. - There are also a variety of long- and short-term hotels and other accommodations in Oak Ridge and Knoxville.